Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 The "frame\_source" column shows you where each individual frame image is saved so you can copy them, re-animate them with `magick` instead, anything you want!

-Panning and zooming across different states in the animation is another new concept introduced in the new gganimate with the series of `view_*()` functions like `view_zoom()` and `view_step()`.
+Panning and zooming across different states in the animation is another new concept introduced in the new `gganimate` with the series of `view_*()` functions like `view_zoom()` and `view_step()`.
 Within these you can use arguments like `pause_length` to specify the length of the zoomed view and `step_length` to specify the length of the transition between view points.
 I didn't implement them in these GIFs because I had already used the `coord_*()` functions to focus on certain areas of the pitch and the events I was animating needed a wide perspective of the field.
 This may come into play in future goal or play-by-play animations where I'm recreating a neat bit of build-up play from a full field view then zoom in on the off-the-ball movement of a certain player, so definitely a set of functions to keep an eye on!

 Finally, in previous versions you used the `gganimate()` function to save the animation on your computer but now that is done with `anim_save()`.
 The README on GitHub has a very clear explanation on this so take a look under the "Where is my animation?" section [here](https://github.com/thomasp85/gganimate#where-is-my-animation).

-There's still much to learn from the new API and I'm sure there will still be more changes/fixes to come before the first CRAN release but this was great step in the right direction.
+There's still much to learn from the new API and I'm sure there will still be more changes/fixes to come before the first CRAN release but this was a great step in the right direction.
 I will eagerly await the next release!